eclipse-openj9/openj9-docs/docs/jit.md

 Turn off inlining

 : Inlining is a complex process that generates larger and more complex code.
-To eliminate errors caused by these operations, use the `disableImlining` suboption.
+To eliminate errors caused by these operations, use the `disableInlining` suboption.

 Decrease the optimization levels